jasonmccreary/blog-posts/2009-10-21-last_ie6_hack.md

   - front-end
   - rant
 ---
 Internet Explorer 6 (IE6) is the dreaded web browser that still lingers in existence.
 It was first released August 27, 2001.
 That is over 8 years old.
 Nearly a decade.
-But as Microsoft&rsquo;s web browser it was widely distributed.
+But as Microsoft's web browser it was widely distributed.

 Nonetheless, in the past two years Microsoft has released two major versions of IE. During which time many high-profile websites have discontinued support for IE6.
 I have yet to do so, but today I wrote my last IE6 hack, a CSS rule: